zaquaz/integrations-core/apache/README.md

 ## Setup
 ### Installation

 The Apache check is packaged with the Agent.
-To start gathering your Apache metrics and logs, you need to:
+To start collecting your Apache metrics and logs, you need to:

 1. [Install the Agent](https://app.datadoghq.com/account/settings#agent) on your Apache servers.